 Early Childhood & Elementary Residents

-- Residents complete an additional two-year teaching commitment post residency at KIPP DC or a partner school.
+- After residency year, a two-year commitment as a lead teacher at a KIPP DC or partner charter school.

 *Degree paid by Resident with options for loans and potential repayment.

-- Residents complete one-year residency placement in a classroom with an experienced teacher and participate in Relay Graduate School of Education’s secondary licensure and residency program.
+- A one-year residency placement in a classroom with a lead teacher and participation in the Relay Graduate School of Education Secondary licensure program.

-- Residents complete an additional two-year teaching commitment post residency at KIPP DC or partner charter school as a lead teacher.
+- After residency year, a two-year teaching commitment at a KIPP DC or partner charter school as a lead teacher.